mborhi/SpotifyWebAPI-Song-Retrieval/README.md

 Spotify Web API reference found [here](https://developer.spotify.com/documentation/web-api/reference/#/)

-Authentication token must be generated manually (requires spotify account).
-Can be generated using the 'Get Token' on this [page](https://developer.spotify.com/console/get-current-user/).
+Authentication token must be generated using a registered client_id and client_secret.
+This requires registration of the app.

-Run with: `node app.js [OAuth Token]`
+Run with: `node app.js`